ozyurtf/cpu-scheduler/README.md

 **Consumable Resources**: These are the resources that can be created and then destroyed/consumed and once we consume these resources, they are not going to be available to be used anymore. **Interrupts, signals, messages, information in I/O buffers can be given as an example of consumable resources**.

-If you don't know what the interrupt is: interrupt is basically a signal/notification that is sent by hardware or software to the CPU.
-It indicates that an event happened that requires attention.
-The interrupts are generated by external devices such as keyboard, mouse, etc. or internal system components such as disk controller, timer, etc. One way to represent interrupts is using a vector of numerical values associated with a specific interrupt type.

-When an interrupt happens, the information of the currently executed process (e.g. registers, program counter, etc.) is saved and the control is transferred to the interrupt handler, which is a software responsbile from handling interrupts.
-And the intrrupt handler performs the necessary actions.

-And if you don't know what the signal is: signal is a mechanism that is used for inter-process communication.
+We have explained the interrupts before but if you don't know what the signal is: signal is a kind of mechanism that is used for **inter-process communication**.
 It is sent from one process to another, or from kernel to process to notify the process about an event.
-Signals can be represented in various ways (e.g. constants, enumerated values, signal numbers that are basically integer values associated with specific signal types, etc.)
+Signals can be **represented** in various ways **(e.g. constants, enumerated values, signal numbers that are basically integer values associated with specific signal types, etc.)**

-When we explained the deadlocks, we made some **assumptions** until now.
-These are:
+One thing to note is that when we explained the deadlocks, we have made some **assumptions**.
+And these are:

 - If a process requests a resource and that resource is unavailable, the process is suspended and put into waiting (sleep) state until the requested resource becomes available for it.
 - Once the process is put into the waiting state because of the lack of resources, no interrupt can wake up that process from the sleeping/waiting state.
 If you can send the signal externally, you can break the deadlock but that is not the definition of the deadlock.
-That is the definition of how we recover from a deadlock.
+That is the definition of how we can recover from a deadlock.

 And now, let's explain the **conditions of a deadlock**